 My own writing journey started during this time.
 I found that putting words to paper was a release.
 Unfortunately, I never saw the release as anything more than that.
 It wouldn’t be until I was married-with-child and miserably slogging through the daily nine-to-five grind, that I would revisit the hand written stories of old (See kids… when I was younger, computers were in schools… very rarely in homes.
 How did we document our lives, you ask?
 Pen and paper… OK I’m showing my age, but at least I didn’t say quill and parchment.)

 I revisited an old story, that is currently hidden somewhere in the great abyss (AKA… my closet).
 That story is mercifully lost forever (or till I can afford to hire someone to clean my closet.)
 However, what did come from that unfortunate first attempt was a drive to keep trying.
 Ideas sprang to my mind as I watched friends, family and co-workers.

-My husband, son and plethora of animals support my insanity, while regularly rolling their eyes at the random things that stream from my mouth…
+My family and plethora of animals support my insanity, while regularly rolling their eyes at the random things that stream from my mouth…

 “What do you know about cattle?
 Or spaceships?”
-Adoring husband asks.
+Adoring family asks.

 Even though that project died mid-flight, many others have taken hold.
 As I begin a new literary adventure, my excitement grows.
 I can’t wait to share it.
 As you read each book, I hope you feel the exhilaration and love poured into each page.
 I hope you get entrenched in the imaginary world, turning to your own bedside light burning till all hours of the night, cursing my name as you read just one more chapter.
 That is my dream.